 - Other conditions.

-Side Effects & SafetyHoney is LIKELY SAFE for most adults and children over one year old when taken by mouth or when appropriately applied to the skin by adults.
+Side Effects & SafetyHoney is LIKELY SAFE for most adults when taken by mouth or rinsed in the mouth, or when appropriately applied to the skin.

 Honey is LIKELY UNSAFE when it is produced from the nectar of Rhododendrons and taken by mouth.
-This type of honey contains a toxin that may cause heart problems, low blood pressure, chest pain, as well as other serious heart problems.
+This type of honey contains a toxin that may cause heart problems, low blood pressure, and chest pain.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Honey is LIKELY SAFE when taken in food amounts.
 The concern about botulism applies to infants and young children and not to adults or pregnant women.
 However, not enough is known about the safety of honey when used for medicinal purposes in women who are pregnant or breast-feeding.
 Stay on the safe side and avoid medicinal amounts and topical applications.